Skip to main content

 Compare portfolio value growth with saved targets such as S&P 500, a listed stock, CPI plus a margin, or a fixed annual return.

 In the mobile app, Top holdings includes a compact trend line beside each holding so you can quickly compare recent movement without opening the full holding detail.
+In the mobile app, tap a Recent transactions row to open that transaction’s detail view, including linked source documents where available.
+The mobile key metrics cards use a consistent size, so Cost basis, Unrealised, Capital introduced, and Market movement are easy to scan together.

 Remove transactions from recent activity